 Here are some of the indigenous and foreign technological innovations in the Bioenergy sector that were showcased at the Bioenergy-Urja Utsav trade exhibition:

-Praj Industries is Pune-based process & project engineering company that adds significant value to bio-ethanol facilities, zero liquid discharge, hi-purity water & hygienic process plants and range of Bioenergy products.
+Praj Industries is a Pune-based process & project engineering company that adds significant value to bio-ethanol facilities, zero liquid discharge, hi-purity water & hygienic process plants and range of bioenergy products.
 The company exhibited its main contribution in generating energy from waste and enhancing the value of biogas by using biogas scrubbing system which ensures zero effluent generation.

 Indian Oil Corporation

 Indian Oil Corporation presented some of its noteworthy research and development activities in bio-energy, alternative energy and solar energy.
 Indian Oil’s R&D is focusing on Bioremediation of hydrocarbon waste from various sources such as oily sludge from crude oil, highly aromatic waste; electro-biocatalytic conversion of carbon dioxide into fuels and monitoring microbiologically influenced corrosion in the oil industry.

 HPCL has been implementing the Ethanol Blended Petrol program for more than 15 years under the directions of Ministry of Petroleum & Natural Gas.
 HPCL has established HPCL Biofuels Limited (HBL), which has successfully built integrated plants at Sugauli & Lauriya and also started commercial production of ethanol blended petrol.

 Novozymes has developed various sustainable solutions based on bio-innovation, which complement traditional thinking in manufacturing processes and applications with the help of industrial biotechnology.
 They have provided solutions in various sectors like bioenergy, forest products, household care, wastewater solutions, etc.